WHY BOARD APPLICATIONS GET REJECTED

 In my board coaching sessions and workshops on stronger board applications we examine why a board application may not make it to the short list.
 We discuss the why, how and what of director capability.
 Here is a snapshot of those discussions:

-2. Provide examples of how you have dealt with the types of systemic issues or strategic choices needed for an organisation at the same life cycle stage and how you can steer it around the next few corners as the business keeps developing, diversifying, prioritising or refocusing
+2. Provide examples of how you have dealt with the same types of systemic issues or strategic choices

-4. Highlight the expertise you have in an area important to the organisation and how that brings a level of expertise to the matters likely to be raised on sub-committee or board agendas
+4. Highlight the expertise you have in an area important to the organisation, sub-committee or board agendas

 5. Know how to identify and discuss your domain strengths and boardroom style in a way that is material, relevant and solutions focussed